In a perfect world, you release a product that is bug-free and works exactly as it should and so there is no need for further testing.

 - Smoke & Sanity Testing

-We believe in this perspective on testing in development so strongly that we’ve built an entire product suite around helping product developers gain all of the benefits of the practice while minimizing their risks.
-Our product suite is called Flagship, and its core function is the feature flag.
+We believe in this perspective so strongly that we’ve built an entire product suite around helping product developers gain all of the benefits of the practice while minimizing their risks.

 - Deploy smaller releases that minimize the impact of failure.